soilspectroscopy/ossl-models/README.md

 all of above operations.

-Please, check the example datasets for formatting your spectra to the minimum level required for the prediction function.
+Please, check the example datasets for formatting your spectra to the minimum required level of the prediction function.
 You can provide either `csv` files or directly `asd` or opus (`.0`) for VisNIR and MIR scans, respectively.

-With it, the user can get table results for the soil property of interest (with uncertainty) and a flag column for a **potential spectral misrepresentation** of the OSSL models to your measurements.
-The uncertainty was derived from the standard error of the predictions obtained from the linear model (meta-learner) of the ensemble models.
+The results table has the prediction value (already back-transformed if log was used) for the soil property of interest, uncertainty band, and a flag column for **potential spectral underrepresentation** of the OSSL models, which is calculated based on the principal components and Q statistics.
+The uncertainty is derived from the standard error of the predictions obtained from the linear model (meta-learner) of the ensemble models.

 The prediction function requires the [tidyverse](https://www.tidyverse.org/),